binokula/binokula.github.io/mkdocs/docs/admin-guide.md

 ###Getting Started
 This guide will take you through all the required steps for providing secure reporting to your stakeholder.
 This includes:

-1. Getting access to a Binokula tenant
+1. Getting access to a Binokula Tenant
-+ Building and publishing report in Power BI Desktop
++ Building and publishing a report in Power BI Desktop
 + Providing access to reports in Binokula
-+ Automating the refresh of data in reports
++ Automating data refreshes

 ###Getting a Binokula Tenant
 A Binokula Tenant is your dedicated area for publishing, hosting and managing access to your report content.
-Only organizations who wish to share and control access to reports need a tenant.
-If you are expecting to just access reports in Binokula, you will need to be added as a user on a tenant.
+Only organizations that wish to share and control access to reports need a Tenant.
+If you are expecting to just access reports in Binokula, you will need to be added as a User on a Tenant.

-If you are an organization who wishes to get a trial tenant, please contact <sales@binokula.com>.
+If your organization wishes to get a trial Tenant, please contact <sales@binokula.com>.

 If you are expecting to already have access to reports in Binokula, you can enter your email address at <https://binokula.app> or contact the organization whose report content you wish to access.

 ###Building and Publishing Reports
 ####Building a Report without RLS

-> * RLS - Row-Level Security ensure reports are secured so that users only see the data they are allowed to see.
+> * RLS - Row-Level Security ensures that users see only the data they are authorized to see.

 Binokula uses Microsoft Power BI as its report building tool.
-For a report to be correctly published in Binokula, the report has to adhere to the following prerequisites:
+For a report to be correctly published in Binokula, the report has to adhere to the following:

 * Must have a security role called "User_Security" in the Power BI Model.
 <details>